-April 13 - June 14 the Port Angeles Main Library will partner with Olympic National Park to offer a second season of Poetry Walks, four self-guided walks on trails featuring poetry in the landscape.
-Poems will be placed on signs in multiple locations along four trails in Olympic National Park; the Hall of Mosses Trail, the Living Forest Trail, the Madison Falls Trail, the Peabody Creek Trail.
+April 1 - May 31 the Port Angeles Main Library will partner with Olympic National Park to offer a third season of Poetry Walks, five self-guided walks on trails featuring poetry in the landscape.
+Poems will be placed on signs in multiple locations along five trails in Olympic National Park; the Hall of Mosses Trail, the Living Forest Trail, the Madison Falls Trail, the Peabody Creek Trail.
 Poetry will not be placed along the Spruce Railroad Trail this year because of ongoing construction related to the Olympic Discovery trail expansion.
 With the exception of the Hall of Mosses Trail, all trails can be accessed without paying fees and will allow users to enjoy beautiful landscapes and a variety of poems for inspiration.

 Poets featured along the trails include Emily Brontë, Carlos Castaneda, Shel Silverstein, Gary Snyder and many more.
 If you find yourself inspired to write a poem or take a photo while on a Poetry Walk, share it with NOLS on Facebook.

 The Living Forest Trail and Peabody Creek Trail both start from the Olympic National Park Visitor Center in Port Angeles and offer pleasant 0.5 mile loops.
 In the spring, skunk cabbage, a native plant found along streams and other wet areas of the woods, blooms and provides vibrant color (and possibly scent) along the trails.

 The Madison Creek Falls Trail is located in the Elwha Valley and parking is located right off of Olympic Hot Springs Road immediately before the national park pay station.
 The paved trail is 200 feet to the base of the beautiful Madison Falls.

 More information about all of the trails and areas of Olympic National Park can be found at the links below or by visiting the